 Yes, during the FREE phone consultation I will ask questions to qualify you just as you will ask to qualify me.
 But I don’t make the rules of who is and is not a fit.
-That is strictly done by the clients.
+That is almost strictly done by my clients.
+Of course if I perceive that we are not a good match or that you are not grasping the concept in the way I need you to I will decline to work together.
 That is why Bon Jour does not have reviews like the other services about clients’ criteria and preferences not being followed.

 - Giving all clients the time for their best match to present in the service by virtue of my open-ended contract has something to do with it;

 - The amount of information shared with each client contributes to making the best choices;

 - Allowing clients to meet as many people as they feel could be their best mate;